LilPotat/inlove-with-potatoes/README.md

 Currently this repository has my program for a calculator wherein you give enter an expression and it calculates it in the order of brackets->Division->multiplication->addition->subtraction.
 Multiple Nested brackets work too.
 Currently im working on updating it to perform exponential operations too.
 Thank you for your time!
+Please note that at the moment there are multiple print statements all about that I use mainly to see the satisfying process of the calculation and to debug the program.
+If you dont want that mess, you can always remove the print statements except the last one which shows the final answer.
+Thanks again!